-Depending on whether your relationship with your back pain is a casual, on-again, off-again affair or a steady one that has stood the test of time and medicines and exercises, you could call your back pain acute or chronic.
+Depending on whether your back pain comes and goes or persists despite medicines and exercises, you could call your back pain acute or chronic.

-The pain, if acute, may last for anything between one month or three, leave on its own, and come back just as willfully.
-And yes, it’s called acute because even at its most casual form, back pain can make you miss work.
-WHO even has a term for this: YLD, an acronym for years lost due to disability.
+The pain, if acute, may last for anything between one month or three.
+It could leave on its own and come back just as randomly.
+It’s called acute because even at its most casual form, back pain can make you miss work.
+WHO even has a term for this: YLD or years lost due to disability.

-Along with the bones of your spine, together called the vertebrae, which are separated from each other by rubbery discs made of cartilage, there are a number of associated muscles, ligaments, tendons, and nerves.
+Your spinal structure chiefly consists of bones called vertebrae separated from each other by rubbery discs made of cartilage.
+In addition, there are a number of associated muscles, ligaments, tendons, and nerves.

 A deformity, an injury, or a degeneration of any of these could be a cause of your back pain.
-But there are cases where a more serious condition may not at all cause any pain until there are further complications.
+But it is also possible that a more serious condition may not at all cause any pain until there are complications.

 Upper Back Pain

-Say your answer is upper back pain, or cervical pain, or to be more specific, pain between your shoulder blades.
+Say you have upper back pain, or cervical pain, or to be more specific, pain on either side or between your shoulder blades.

-Based on your structure, history of injury, and daily activities, if the doctor can rule out a chance of deformities like scoliosis, where the spine curves sideways, and kyphosis, where the spine curves excessively to give you a hunchback, and fractures, she’ll most likely zero in on muscle irritation and muscle strain.
+Based on your structure, history of injury, and daily activities, if the doctor can rule out deformities like scoliosis (the spine curves sideways) and kyphosis (where the spine curves to give you a hunchback).
+She may also rule out fractures.
+The two remaining causes are: muscle irritation and muscle strain.

 If you are middle aged, the doctor might ask for a diagnostic test for spinal osteoarthritis and spinal stenosis.
 Albeit rare, you could also be asked to look out for herniated disc and cervical radiculopathy.

 Don’t read this text hunching or slouching in front of your computer screen or craning your neck to peer into your mobile screen.
-A bad posture leads to muscle irritation.
+Bad posture leads to muscle irritation.

 Muscle Strain And Sprain